OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 To protect your apps with AppShield, you need to meet the following requirements.

 * You installed the AppShield plugin in your environment.
-You can [download the plugin from this link](https://drive.google.com/drive/folders/1bkb7LIV-LVVePniK-Zvb4gkfRYC7SE8E) after you have access to it.
 * You have a license for AppShield.
-* You're using MABS 6.1 and later.
+* You're using MABS 6.1 or later.

 Additionally: